 Because this is a highly specialized box and comes with a metal bar, this is one of the more expensive boxes that you’ll use in a move.
 Often, these boxes cost around $12 each.
 Because they’re so much compared to other boxes (which can cost as little as $2.75 each), wardrobe boxes should only be used for their intended purpose — to hang clothes.

-In particular, any fancy clothes you own should go in a wardrobe box.
-You don’t need to hang every t-shirt you have, but dry-clean-only articles ought to go in here.
-If you can’t easily iron out wrinkles in a certain article of clothing, put that article in a wardrobe box so that you don’t need to have it dry-cleaned after the move just to take out creases that folding would cause.
+In particular, only fancy clothes you own should go in a wardrobe box.
+You don’t need to hang every T-shirt you have.
+Focus on the dry-clean-only articles.
+Also, if you can’t easily iron out wrinkles in a certain article of clothing, put that article in a wardrobe box too.
+That way you don’t need to have it dry-cleaned after the move just to take out creases that folding would cause.